phisko/kengine/README.md

 Alternatively, the entire source code can be found in ZIP form in the latest release.

+The engine has been tested on Windows with MSVC and MinGW.
+MinGW is a bit finnicky, as some build configurations simply don't work.
+This is mostly due to external dependencies pulled from [conan](https://conan.io/), which could be built from source in order to fix the errors.
+At the time of writing I don't have a personal need for it, so I haven't gone out of my way to do so.

 ## C++ version

 The engine requires a **C++17** compiler.